ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 If this program use absolute address and the loading address is known at load time, then this relocation record will be solved by loader at loading time.

-IsGlobalInSmallSection() return true or false depend on UseSmallSectionOpt.
+IsGlobalInSmallSection() return true or false depends on UseSmallSectionOpt.

 The code fragment of LowerGlobalAddress() as the following corresponding option ``llc -relocation-model=static -cpu0-use-small-section=true`` will translate DAG